Scalingo/documentation/src/_posts/databases/postgresql/2000-01-01-upgrading.md

 2. We restart the instance with the targeted version.
 This operation can take quite some time, depending on the database size and enabled extension(s).
 3. Once the instance restarted, the database is reachable again.
 4. The application is restarted to ensure proper connections.
-This shouldn't cause any additional downtime.
+[This does not cause any additional downtime]({% post_url platform/internals/2000-01-01-container-management %}#zero-downtime-operations).

 Since we have to completely stop the instance, **a downtime is inevitable**.